 Experts in sustainable packaging

 Eco friendly packaging from Pont

 Based on the alarming global situation and with the raise in environmental concern, the EU commission has set the European Plastic Strategy which is aimed at tackling the plastic waste issues and fixes ambitious objectives for both industry and brands.
-From increasing percentage of recyclable material to be used in packaging (50% by 2025 and 55% by 2030) to the ban on oxo-degradable plastic, the rules relating to the use of plastic packaging are numerous, complex and can vary from country to country.
-The EU is also considering to consider the use of financial incentives to encourage brands to use sustainable packaging whilst extra charges could be incurred by those brands using poorly recyclable solutions (like the CITEO system in France)
+From increasing percentage of recyclable material to be used in packaging (50% by 2025 and 55% by 2030) to the ban on micro plastics, the rules relating to the use of plastic packaging are numerous, complex and can vary from country to country.
+Main goal is to reach a circular economy in 2050; preventing packaging waste, boosting reuse and refill and making all plastic packaging by 2030 reusable, recyclable or compostable.

+Experts in sustainable packaging